-ABOUT ALTASCIENCES Altasciences is a forward-thinking, mid-size contract research organization offering pharmaceutical and biotechnology companies of all sizes a proven, flexible approach to preclinical and early phase clinical studies, from lead candidate selection to proof of concept.
-For over 25 years, Altasciences has been integrating into clients' projects to help support educated, faster, and more complete early drug development decisions.
-Altasciences' full-service solutions include preclinical safety testing, clinical pharmacology, bioanalysis, program management, medical writing, biostatistics, data management and more, all of which can be tailored to specific sponsor requirements.
-Altasciences... helping sponsors get better drugs to the people who need them, faster.
+ABOUT ALTASCIENCES Altasciences is an integrated drug development solution company offering pharmaceutical and biotechnology companies a proven, flexible approach to preclinical and clinical pharmacology studies, including formulation, manufacturing, and analytical services.
+For over 25 years, Altasciences has been partnering with sponsors to help support educated, faster, and more complete early drug development decisions.
+Altasciences' integrated, full-service solutions include preclinical safety testing, clinical pharmacology and proof of concept, bioanalysis, program management, medical writing, biostatistics, clinical monitoring, and data management, all customizable to specific sponsor requirements.
+Altasciences helps sponsors get better drugs to the people who need them, faster.